rstone1214/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/story_template.md

 The website must not contain any prohibited content, such as illegal or offensive material, and must comply with any applicable content restrictions or guidelines.
 The website must be regularly reviewed and updated to ensure ongoing compliance with all relevant legal requirements.

+Requirements:
+1. Create a CI/CD pipeline that includes automated building, testing, and deployment of software applications.
+2. Use Terraform to automate the provisioning of infrastructure resources needed for the deployment process.
+3. Use a version control system like Git to manage and track changes to application code and deployment scripts.
+4. Implement automated testing processes for the applications, including unit, integration, and acceptance tests, to ensure the quality of the applications.
+5. Implement automated security testing processes to identify vulnerabilities and potential security risks in the applications and infrastructure.
+6. Containerize your applications using Docker or Kubernetes to make deployment more efficient and portable.
+7. Implement collaboration and communication tools to ensure that team members are informed about the deployment process and any changes or issues that arise.
+8. Document the deployment process to ensure that team members can understand and maintain the process over time.
+9. Implement compliance and governance tools and processes to ensure that the deployment process meets regulatory and security requirements.

 # List Stories related to this theme
 1. [Stories 1](documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md)